jverzani/PolynomialZeros.jl/README.md

  2
 ```

-Domains can also have their types specified.
+Domains can also have their underlying types specified.
 For example, to solve
 over the `BigFloat` type, we have:

 ```julia